tennisgent/garrettnay.com/README.md

 let me explain my reasons:

 - I like to keep my dependencies local as much as possible so that it’s easier to get up and running.
-- I’m eventually going to use other Node modules to process assets like JS and CSS, I will be using npm scripts to build anyway.
+- Since I’m using other Node modules to process assets like CSS and (eventually) JS, I'm using npm scripts to build anyway.
 - It makes it easier to handle dependencies in a CI environment.

 ### Requirements